arogozhnikov/arogozhnikov.github.io/_posts/2020-10-01-dont-write-cli.markdown

     do you want to directly see the code+calls that failed or do you want to add several minutes/hours walking thru command args parsing machinery someone else wrote?
     <br />
-    While being questionable in small projects, this virtual fence becomes more and more obvious when parsing logic grows.
+    While being questionable in small projects, a virtual fence becomes more and more obvious when parsing logic (validation, transformation, routing)  grows.
   </details>